Find Business Schools

 The states with the most job growth for Credit Counselor are Utah, North Dakota, and Idaho.
 Watch out if you plan on working in Wyoming, Vermont, or Maine.
 These states have the worst job growth for this type of profession.

-The average yearly salary of a Credit Counselor ranges between $30,440 and $76,690.
+The salary for Credit Counselors ranges between about $30,440 and $76,690 a year.

 undefined